Corpus Prevalence of Multiple-Choice Question Options: Results

+To address \textbf{RQ1} and \textbf{RQ2} regarding whether the correct answers of MCQs are more prevalent relative to the human- and LLM-generated distractors, we study the average proportion of retrieved passages that are most similar to them.
+Specifically, for the 3- and 4-option MCQs, we evaluate whether the proportion of passages assigned to the correct answer exceeds the baseline random-assignment proportions of 0.33 and 0.25, respectively.
+We use a two-sided Bayesian one-sample T-Test to assess whether the corpus prevalence of the correct answer is significantly different than the random-assignment proportion (Figure~\ref{fig:corpus_prevalence_out_of_context}).
+This analysis is repeated across all three corpora.

+Regarding \textbf{RQ1}, we find that for all question sets the correct answer tends to be more prevalent on average than the human-generated distractors in the Wikipedia and Textbook corpora, with the difference being significant for all but the Biopsychology-3 question sets.
+In contrast, we find that the correct answer is not consistently more prevalent in the BEIR corpus compared to the distractors, which might be due to BEIR having a broader focus lacking specialised passages relevant to the question items.

-Regarding \textbf{RQ3}, we observe from this analysis that human and LLM-generated distractors exhibit a similar availability pattern: the correct answer is consistently more available than the distractors across all experiments.
-Additionally, we find that this behaviour holds for LLMs of different capabilities, suggesting that increased general capabilities do not lead to the generation of distractors with more similar availability to the correct answer.
-These findings extend to SciQ, the non-expert crowdsourced dataset, indicating that, in terms of availability, domain experts, crowd-workers and LLMs generate similar distractors.
+Addressing \textbf{RQ2}, we observe from this analysis that while the distractors generated by GPT-OSS-120B and Gemma4-31B are not consistently more or less prevalent than the correct answers in the tested corpora, Qwen-generated distractors exhibit similar corpus prevalence as human-generated distractors.
+Additionally, we do not find differences across the Qwen models of different sizes, suggesting that increased general capabilities do not lead to the generation of distractors with a corpus prevalence more similar to that of the correct answer.